Master of Arts in Administrative Leadership

 - History of U.S. Military leadership

-The College of Liberal Studies Master of Arts in Administrative Leadership is a fast paced accelerated program designed to accommodate working adults.
+The College of Liberal Studies Master of Arts in Administrative Leadership program is designed to accommodate working adults.
 When a student is admitted into the program – he/she is assigned an advisor who creates an individualized graduation plan.
 This plan will help organize and identify the courses necessary for completing the degree.
-Once courses are identified, enrollment is done through the online oZONE system.

 Have a question?
 Contact an Admissions Specialist or CLS advisor.

-A minimum grade point average of 3.0 is needed for graduation.
+- A minimum grade point average of 3.0 is required for graduation.

 LSTD 5003 Intro to Graduate Interdisciplinary Studies (3 hours)